 Spray but don’t rub…

 Most of us apply perfume by spritzing it onto our skin and dabbing our wrists together, followed by lightly pressing our wrists against our neck.
 We hate to break it to you, but this is actually the wrong method of applying perfume and is slightly wasteful.
 This is because the friction between your skin heats it up causing your body to produce natural enzymes that alter the scent.
-By doing this, you’ll disrupt the top and middle notes and you’ll fragrance won’t last as along.
+By doing this, you’ll disrupt the top and middle notes and your fragrance won’t last as long.
 For example with a floral fragrance, it will lose its crispness and smell like vanilla or musk rather than a beautifully layered fragrance.
 For maximum fragrance pay off, just spritz and let the fragrance sink into your skin and then do absolutely nothing at all!

 Slightly unsurprisingly, you should, in fact, store your fragrance in the original box it came in, as external factors like heat and light will have an effect on the composition, affecting the smell and potency.
 That means you should avoid storing perfume in your bathroom as steaming hot showers could weaken your perfume.
 Similarly, don’t leave it on your window sill.
 Some people even recommend leaving your perfume in the refrigerator, so that it remains at a controlled, consistent temperature.
 But we tend to leave it in a cool place at room temperature, safely in its box.